jsmn-prhmt/Portfolio/content/projects/Project-Management-Site.md

 Teammates collaboration on projects, chat, assign each other tasks, filtering based on category and assignment, ability to comment, and displaying online user using all React functionality

-Firebase authentication + Firebase storage + Firestore rules + image uploads - Deployed with Firebase
+Firebase authentication - Deployed with Firebase